aabdumalikov/02-Data-Science-My-Convex-Optimization/README.md

     ```

 ## Usage
-1. Open the main.py file in your preferred Python environment.
+1. Run the jupyter and then open the my_convex_optimization.ipynb file in your preferred Python environment
-2. Run the jupyter.

     ```bash
     python my_convex_optimization.ipynb